 Most new Meta Quest headset owners are excited on unboxing day.
-A month later, a lot of them have stopped opening the box.
+A month later, many have stopped using it.

 Then the experiment readout came back.
 No statistically significant lift in weekly active users at day 28.